How Product Management Can Save SaaS

 - Don’t ship beta features in a product that customers are paying for.
 When we are paying a premium for a SaaS applications nothing pisses us off more than seeing a feature listed as “Beta”.
 What does that mean?
 Can we count on it?
 Does it work correctly?
 Product Managers need to make the call as to whether a feature is implemented and tested to the point where customers can rely on it.
 If not, don’t release it.
 As SaaS matures I am hopeful that the quality of the applications will improve and that there will be more of a focus on the user.

 - Get trained and up-to-speed on how to work more effectively with your team if they are doing Agile development.
 Agile environments require different skill sets than waterfall, so make sure you learn about effective product management in that environment.
-You might want to read Agile Excellence for Product Managers or take a course on Agile Product Management Excellence.
+You might want to read Agile Excellence for Product Managers or take a course on Agile for Product Managers and Product Owners

 As SaaS matures I am hopeful that the quality of the applications will improve and that there will be more of a focus on the user.
 Product managers will be key to making this happen.